bio reviews CDs and books concerts & workshops Gigs Media Contact Links

 back to the top of the page

-I still refer to your song writing notes and remember fondly the 3 day workshop in Canberra that has been really inspirational and very useful for me.
+I still refer to your song writing notes and remember fondly the workshop It was really inspirational and very useful for me.